NuevoFoundation/workshops/content/english/csharp-basics/variables.md

 # Play with variables

 Let's see what we can do with variables.
-Launch and fork the repl
+Launch and fork the repl.

 <a class="my-2 mx-4 btn btn-info" href="https://replit.com/@nuevofoundation/CSharpBasicsVariables" target="_blank">Launch Replit</a>